R. Brooke Jackson

-Richard Brooke Jackson (born March 5, 1947) known professionally as R. Brooke Jackson, is a Senior United States District Judge serving on the United States District Court for the District of Colorado.
-Jackson formerly had served as a Colorado state judge.
+Richard Brooke Jackson (born March 5, 1947) known professionally as R. Brooke Jackson, is a senior United States district judge serving on the United States District Court for the District of Colorado.
+Jackson formerly served as a Colorado state judge.

 Early life and education

 Born in Bozeman, Montana, Jackson earned an Artium Baccalaureus from Dartmouth College in 1969.
 He then earned a Juris Doctor in 1972 from Harvard Law School.

-Legal career
+Career

 Jackson spent 26 years with the law firm Holland & Hart, including as an associate from 1972 until 1978, and as a partner from 1978 until 1998.
 Jackson was appointed to the state bench in 1998, and in 2003 was named Chief Judge for Colorado's First Judicial District, which covers Jefferson County, Colorado and Gilpin County, Colorado.

 Federal judicial service

 On September 29, 2010, President Barack Obama nominated Jackson to a judicial seat on the United States District Court for the District of Colorado, to fill the vacancy created by the death of Judge Phillip S. Figa.
 Jackson's nomination lapsed at the end of 2010.
 President Obama renominated him on January 5, 2011.
 The United States Senate confirmed him by unanimous consent on August 2, 2011.
 He received his judicial commission on September 1, 2011.
 He assumed senior status on September 30, 2021.